unnisworld/unnisworld.github.io/_posts/20-01-08-Dijkstras-Algorithm.md

  `Red tick` indicates an Arrow.
  {% endhighlight %}

-There are four steps to Dijkstra’s algorithm:
+There are three steps to Dijkstra’s algorithm:

 1.  `Find the next cheapest node`.
 This is the node you can get to, from your current location, in the least amount of time.
 Since you are starting from your `Start` position, the first cheapest node will be B.